What is the marketing mix and what’s more, is it still relevant?

 Why do we consider art and science to be at separate ends of a spectrum?

-The creativity, fluidity and magical at one end.
-And the rigid, methodical, empirical at the other.
+The creativity, fluidity, and magic at one end.
+And the rigid, methodical, and empirical other.

 Is marketing a science or an art?
 Or both?